Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

-It can further be shown that: \begin{quote} \textbf{Theorem 2}: $\Delta^{(n)}$ is a strictly increasing function of the number of source systems. \end{quote} This theorem implies that as the number of different analogue systems providing evidence increases so does the degree of confirmation.\footnote{Theorem 2 does not depend on the choice of this particular confirmation measure and will also hold if we move to another confirmation measure \cite{fitelson1999plurality}.} Again, this is not a particularly surprising result.
+\begin{theorem} Consider the Bayesian Network depicted in Figure \ref{fig4} with the prior probability distribution $P$ defined analogously to Theorem \ref{thm1}.
+Then $\Delta^{(n)} > 0$ is a strictly increasing function of the number of source systems, if conditions (\ref{x}), (\ref{m}), and (\ref{ep}) are satisfied. \end{theorem} This theorem implies that as the number of different analogue systems providing evidence increases so does the degree of confirmation.\footnote{Note that also Theorem \ref{thm2} holds if condition (\ref{x}) is replaced by the weaker condition $0 < x < 1$.} Again, this is not a particularly surprising result.
 Given that confirmation via analogue simulation obtains for a single source system, one would expect that adding in more and more (independent) source systems would allow one to increase the degree of confirmation.
 The feature that is most interesting is not the fact that $\Delta^{(n)}$ is strictly increasing, but rather the functional form of this increase.
 In particular, the natural intuition is that as the number of source systems increases the increase in the degree of confirmation would eventually saturate.
 One of the chief virtues of the Bayesian model for analogue simulation with multiple source systems is that it allows us to give an analytical expression for such a saturation point.

 First, let us consider how $\Delta^{(n)}$ changes in the large $n$ limit.
-A little analytical work (again see Appendix B) allows us to show that:
+A little analytical work (again see Appendix \ref{app2}) allows us to show that\footnote{Here (and below) we use the convenient notation $\overline{x} := 1-x$.}